 Monday to Friday from 8.30 am to 5.00 pm

 The reading room is open to the public.
-We invite users planning a visit to contact us in advance.

 Users who are unable to travel to Italy may request digitalisation of selected files via email.
 Before making any request for digitalisation, conduct an advanced search in our database to see if the file has already been made available in digital (pdf) format.
 Requests will be evaluated and met depending on available resources at the time.